Haghrah/PyIT2FLS/Sphinx docs/source/_generated/pyit2fls.rst

 .. automodule:: pyit2fls

-PyIT2FLS is a NumPy and SciPy-based toolkit for Type 1 and Interval Type 2 Fuzzy Logic Systems.
+**PyIT2FLS** is a NumPy- and SciPy-based toolkit designed for working with Type 1 and Interval Type 2 Fuzzy Logic Systems.

-PyIT2FLS is published under MIT license.
-If you are using the developed toolkit, please cite preprint of our paper
-PyIT2FLS: A New Python Toolkit for Interval Type 2 Fuzzy Logic Systems.
+The toolkit is distributed under the MIT License.
+If you use PyIT2FLS in your work, please cite the preprint of our paper, PyIT2FLS: A New Python Toolkit for Interval Type 2 Fuzzy Logic Systems.

 BibTeX: